Course Title: Bachelor of Engineering Technology in Building Engineering

 Study Abroad Opportunities

-In Year 3, under the Erasmus Programme, you have the option of spending 6 months with the Hochschule Munchen (University of Applied Sciences in Munich) which has nine specialist laboratories covering all aspects of Building Engineering.
+On progression from this course to the level 8 (TU825) honours degree course, you have the option of spending 6 months with the Hochschule Munchen (University of Applied Sciences in Munich) which has nine specialist laboratories covering all aspects of Building Engineering.

-This programme is accredited by Engineers Ireland and you can work anywhere in the world.
+This course is accredited by Engineers Ireland and you can work anywhere in the world.

 Students who reach the appropriate level in the final year have the opportunity to join Year 3 of the Building Engineering Sustainable Energy Systems Honours Degree in TU Dublin.